 We develop and support open-source, "big data"–enabled AI analysis tools designed to be accessible to biology researchers without extensive computational expertise.
-Our group is fully committed to FAIR compliance in all of our software development.
+Our group is fully committed to FAIR (Findable, Accessible, Interoperable, Reusable) principles in all aspects of our software development.
 We engage with the national community to develop, support, and disseminate novel technologies of benefit to all.
-All code is available here: https://github.com/EpiGenomicsCode

 We build scalable, reproducible, and FAIR-aligned platforms to support domain specific computation and analysis.
 We recently developed a high-throughput containerized solution for large-scale protein structure modeling and design.
 These containers are architected to make efficient use of available GPU and CPU resources.
 Our focus on interoperability and accessibility is echoed in our ScriptManager platform which provides an interactive genomics analysis environment which abstracts away underlying compute complexity and fosters reproducible FAIR workflows for users of varied computational literacy.
 Attempting to address the reproducibility crisis in genomics, we developed GenoPipe to peform genotype of origin detection from (epi)genomic datasets.
 Focusing on methodological robustness, we also developed the Adversarial Robustness and Explainability framework to provide explainable, adversarial resistant validation checks into machine learning pipelines.
 This helps to promoting trustworthy, reproducible model evaluation that aligns with FAIR principles by documenting provenance and interpretability features.